Field theories of active particle systems and their entropy production: #1

 The first set of terms \Eref{entropyProductionDensity_interacting_distinguishable_term1} thus simplify to

 where the last term contributes only when particles are sufficiently densely packed on the scale of the potential range.
 This is because a term of the form

 needs $\xvec_j$ to be sufficiently close to $\xvec_i$ such that $\hdot_{ij}$ contributes, and $\xvec_m$ to be sufficiently close to $\xvec_i$ such that $h_{i m}$ and $\Bh_{i m}$ contribute.
-In other words, this term contributes only if three particles might be interacting simultaneously by pairwise interaction \cite{SuzukiETAL:2015,ChatterjeeGoldenfeld:2019,ZampetakiETAL:2021}.
+In other words, this term contributes only if three particles might be interacting simultaneously by pairwise interaction \cite{SuzukiETAL:2015,ChatterjeeGoldenfeld:2019,ZampetakiETAL:2021}, which may be exceedingly rare for short-ranged, repulsive potentials and low enough densities.

 The second set of terms, \Eref{entropyProductionDensity_interacting_distinguishable_term2}, can be simplified similarly.
 Since $\yvec_\ell=\xvec_\ell$ for all $\ell\ne i$, all terms $h_{\ell m}/(g_\ell g_m)$ and $ \Bh_{\ell m}/(\Bg_\ell \Bg_m)$ vanish for all $\ell\ne i$,